-The Canadian province of New Brunswick often reopens its Express Entry Labour Market stream, part of the New Brunswick Provincial Nominee Program (NBPNP), for Express Entry candidates who meet specific criteria.
+The Canadian province of New Brunswick often reopens its New Brunswick Express Entry Labour Market stream, part of the New Brunswick Provincial Nominee Program (NBPNP), for Express Entry candidates who meet specific criteria.

-New Brunswick reopened the Express Entry Labour Market stream on November 28, 2018 to receive new Expressions of Interest (EOIs) from candidates who meet all of the following criteria:
+The New Brunswick Express Entry Labour Market stream reopened most recently on November 28, 2018 to receive new Expressions of Interest (EOIs) from candidates who meet all of the following criteria:

 - The candidate has submitted an Express Entry profile;